-Measuring and estimating tree volumes, form, and taper; timber scaling and grading; com-
+Measuring and estimating tree volumes, form, and taper; timber scaling and grading; computer applications; basic photogrammetry, mapping for photography and photo-based inventory systems.

 Note: This course is offered on the basis of demand.
 Students interested in taking this course should contact the Division Dean at (250) 561-5830.